 “Well, Thursday is yoga evening, 7 till 9.30.
-Shame, because by the time I could be ready it would be after 10.
+Shame, because by the time I’m finished it would be after 10 – a bit late.
 I’m free most nights though, if you are.”

 “OK, it’s just we seemed to get on so well at lunchtime the other day and I thought…” I seemed to be doing just what Sarah had advised against.

 “I agree.
-In fact I’ve been plucking up the courage to ask you out myself.
-I was a bit worried that you might think I was a bit presumptuous, you being the bosses daughter and obviously in a different wealth bracket to me.
-Anyway you got there first so all my concerns were unfounded, obviously.”
+In fact I’ve been wondering whether to ask you out myself.
+I was a bit worried that you might think I was presumptuous, you being the bosses daughter and obviously in a different wealth bracket to me.
+Anyway you got there first so obviously all my concerns were unfounded.”

 “Ha, that’s great.
 I thought I felt friendly vibes, but you never know for sure.
 So what about some time this weekend?”

 “Oh, S H ONE T – excuse my French.
 I’d arranged to see my parents this weekend.
 They live in rural Wales and it’s my younger brother’s birthday.
 I’d love you to come but I think that might be a bit much for a first date.”

 I suppose I looked crestfallen.
 My face is like a message board, people know what I’m thinking just by looking at me.